-This and other emergency operations modifications were developed and implemented in early spring 2020 in response to the coronavirus/COVID-19 pandemic, which is ongoing at the time of this writing.
-The pandemic has created a need for social distancing and other precautions to protect against the spread of the disease.
-In compliance with the recommendations of the Center for Disease Control (CDC), "stay-at-home" orders issued by California Governor Newsom, and other guidance from local, state, and federal agencies, HACSB has taken steps to reduce contact between individuals, including reducing the number of employees in our offices through telework and alternative work schedules, expanding remote and virtual service options, and using prescheduled appointments for in-person customer service.
-The need for social distancing and other precautions is anticipated to continue into the summer and potentially through the remainder of 2021.
-HASCB implemented the following emergency operations change for this activity:
+This and other emergency operations modifications were developed and implemented in early spring 2020 in response to the coronavirus/COVID-19 pandemic.
+The pandemic created a need for social distancing and other precautions to protect against the spread of the disease.
+In compliance with the recommendations of the Center for Disease Control (CDC), "stay-at-home" orders issued by California Governor Newsom, and other guidance from local, state, and federal agencies, HACSB took steps to reduce contact between individuals, including reducing the number of employees in our offices through telework and alternative work schedules, expanding remote and virtual service options, and using prescheduled appointments for in-person customer service.
+HASCB implemented the following emergency operations for this activity:

-• HACSB will extend the validity of a family's most recently completed biennial or triennial recertification by one year.
+HACSB will extend the validity of a family's most recently completed biennial or triennial recertification by one year.
 The due date of the family's next biennial or triennial recertification will be one year from the original due date, and future recertifications will follow the biennial/triennial schedule (taking place two/three years from the date of the extended recertification).

-Emergency operations will be ended as soon as it is safe, feasible, and practical to return to normal operations.
+At the time of this writing, emergency operations have ended and have returned to normal operations.
 Emergency operations may be reenacted in the future in response to another local disaster, emergency, or other crisis situation.